Kelvin-Lee/comfy-coding-challenge/README.md

 2020-02-20th: Wrote a function that takes a _String_ as input, and returns a map/dictionary of the words + their number of occurences in the string, ignoring upper or lowercase.

+2020-02-20th 16:18: Have some questions about input/output:
+- Does my solution need to be able to read a _file_, or just read a string?
+- How should the HTML file look like (does the output need to be displayed inside `<div>`s, for example)?
+- Are there other bodies of text I can verify my output against?
+- If I'm building this as a Node.js script, am I allowed to leverage built in Node.js modules (e.g. `fs`)?

 <details><summary>Challenge description</summary>

 Using Javascrit print a list of all the words used in a sample of text.
 For each word you must also provide the number of times that word appears.
 Consider the following text from J.D.
 Salinger’s The Catcher in the Rye: